-When I started, I was clueless.
+When I started in kidmin, I was clueless.
 Seriously…clueless.
-And over the past 25 years or so, as I’ve worked with leaders throughout the country and around the world, I’ve found many others are just as clueless.
-Many people who step into Children’s Ministry literally have no idea what they are getting into.
+And as I’ve worked with church leaders throughout the country and world, I’ve found many others are just as clueless.
+Many people who step into children’s ministry literally have no idea what they’re getting into.

-So here are a few things I’ve learned along the way, that everyone needs to know before becoming a leader in Children’s Ministry.
+So here are tips about successful children’s ministry I’ve learned along the way.
+Everyone needs to know these insights before becoming a children’s ministry leader!

 1. Leading in children’s ministry is not primarily about the kids.

-6. There is always—always—one parent assigned to be an hour or more late to pick up their kid from special events.
-Always.
+6. One parents is always—always—assigned to be an hour or more late to pick up their kid from special events.

-8. Cool-aid puke stains Fellowship Hall carpet really bad.
-Do NOT let that happen or the maintenance crew will NOT be happy.
+8. Fruit-punch puke really stains carpeting in the fellowship hall.
+Do not let that happen or the maintenance crew will not be happy.

-9. Senior church leadership can be key to successful Church Children’s Ministry.
+9. Senior church leadership can be key to successful children’s programming.

-10. Impact in Children’s Ministry begins in the nursery.
+10. Your church’s impact in children’s ministry begins in the nursery.